 1. Rural Udaipur

-If the old city of Udaipur is as big a turn-off for you, with its open drains and explosion of “hello madam” touts, escape to Mountain Ridge Homestay nestled on a wooded hill away from town.
+If the old city of Udaipur is as big a turn-off for you, with its open drains and the explosion of “hello madam” touts, escape to Mountain Ridge Homestay nestled on a wooded hill away from town.
 Read Also: Top Places to Visit in the Udaipur

 This is your gateway to rural Udaipur, its stunning mountain views, and quaint tribal villages, lovingly and tastefully built by Piers and his team.
 You’re not going to see this city again with the same sight.
 Also, read 10 Best Wedding Hotels in Udaipur